PaulRps7/US-Stock-Symbols/README.md

 This is a newline separated `txt` list of the ticker symbols on the exchange.
 Nothing more.
 ## All Symbols
-These may overlap across exchanges, be careful when using them.
-I highly recommend just consuming the per exchange list for your needs.
+Some blue chip stock symbols may overlap in multiple exchanges due to multi-listings.
+I highly recommend just using one exchange list.